 I’m not writing any of this in any official capacity, obviously.

-As an educator, I’m interested in whether we can get beyond universities to make more open pedagogy amplified by hospitality rather than compliance.
+As a narrative researcher and educator, I’m committed to exploring open practices of teaching and learning amplified by hospitality rather than marketisation.
 Jesse Stommel’s proposals for a reflective hybrid pedagogy make sense to me.

 The intellectual bravery we need right now is to believe that we can imaginatively rebuild something valuable in digital space, something that has what we value most about education: the protections, the safety, the excitement, the moments of ecstatic learning, the epiphanies, the collaborations, the debates, the discoveries, and the moments of quiet reflection.

-You’re warmly welcome to leave comments here or get in touch: @KateMfD or email@example.com.
+You’re warmly welcome to leave comments here or get in touch via Twitter: @KateMfD

 Thanks for stopping by,